humble92/badminton/README.md

 Badminton Activities in the City of Toronto
 ============================================

-Provide drop-in adult badminton programs in the City of Toronto
+Provide drop-in adult badminton programs in the City of Toronto.

 ## Features